alefesouza/dotfiles/vscode-extensions.md

 [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) - It syncs all my configurations, such as all those extensions and VS Code configurations.

-[WakaTime](https://marketplace.visualstudio.com/items?itemName=WakaTime.vscode-wakatime) - It create charts of all my programming activity, you can check my WakaTime profile [on this link](https://wakatime.com/@alefesouza).
+[WakaTime](https://marketplace.visualstudio.com/items?itemName=WakaTime.vscode-wakatime) - It creates charts of all my programming activity, you can check my WakaTime profile [on this link](https://wakatime.com/@alefesouza).

 ## <a name="theming"></a> Theming